Capstone-MathCaptain/Chatbot/README.md

-# Personalized chatbot with MCP using AWS
+# Personalized chatbot with RAG using AWS
 ## Model : Claude sonnet 3.7